ady00/bruin-biotech-investing/README.md

 I have set up the site and its deployment to redeploy (redeployments take 3-4 mins) each time a change in content is detected (deleting an alumni, adding a new class, updating a stock pitch, etc).
-Thus, the only thing you have to worry about is making those requisite edits (which I go into more detail below) – DO NOT touch any other files.
+Thus, the only thing you have to worry about is making the aforementioned edits (which I go into more detail below) – DO NOT touch any other files.
 If the site fails to update or breaks entirely, contact Advay at [advayb2018 at gmail dot com].